Senior Vice President, UK & Europe, Grenzebach Glier and Associates

 Married to Charles Peter Nelson, DVM, since 1960, they are parents of a son and daughter and grandparents to six grandchildren.
 She and Peter are committed to education and have been privileged to run a foundation which has brought people from all parts of the world to France in the hope of increasing understanding of different cultures and beliefs.

-Alex is the current Chief Executive of the International Education Business Partnership Network (IPN).
-An Engineering graduate, he further qualified with a post graduate qualification in education and taught Physics and Mathematics.
+Alex is an Engineering graduate, he further qualified with a post graduate qualification in education and taught Physics and Mathematics.
 He became the first Partnership director in Scotland and went on to establish and be CEO of several EBP’s, including for the city of Glasgow.
 Alex was the inaugural chairman of the national EBP network in Scotland.
 He was a founder member of the IPN and also a founder member of the Scottish Space School and the Scottish Space School Foundation USA

 Val has worked in a variety of roles in education and lifelong learning in both the private and the public sector.
 She started her career with the Scottish Qualifications Authority where she was part of the team which worked with industry to develop the first work based qualifications in Scotland (SVQs).